Tipat cantok

 Tipat or ketupat is a rice cake which often serves as a replacement for rice.
-The peanut sauce might be mild or hot and spicy, depends on the addition of chili pepper.
-Usually bawang goreng fried shallot are sprinkled upon the dish, also addition of kecap manis sweet soy sauce.
-It is one of a few Balinese vegetarian dishes.
+The peanut sauce can be either mild, or hot and spicy with the addition of chili pepper.
+Usually bawang goreng (fried shallots) are sprinkled upon the dish, as well as kecap manis (sweet soy sauce).
+It is one of the few Balinese vegetarian dishes.
 Tipat cantok is akin to Javanese pecel and Jakartan gado-gado.
+In some dialects, it is also called tipat santok.